 - Use public domain music.
-Previously composed music that has entered the public domain is fair game for everyone to use, but be careful of the recording you choose.
-Often, popular songs whose sheet music is in the public domain have several recordings that are considered protected by copyright law.
+Previously composed music in the public domain is fair game for everyone, but be careful of the recording you choose.
+Popular songs with sheet music in the public domain often have several recordings considered protected by copyright law.

 - Find royalty-free or Creative Commons music.
 Since the internet allows many artists to share their work, and several composers and musicians want to build audiences, you can search for music published under the Creative Commons license or as royalty-free music.

-Creative Commons licensing still uses intellectual property laws to protect the work, but you can find composers who offer soundtracks free for specific uses.
-Royalty-free music often involves paying the artist once up front, which allows you to use the song whenever and however you want after that.
+Creative Commons licensing still uses intellectual property laws to protect the work, but composers can offer free soundtracks for specific uses.
+Royalty-free music often involves paying the artist once upfront, which allows you to use the song whenever and however you want after that.